torsor-io/torsor-io/src/components/blog/posts/entanglement.md

 first half of the teleportation protocol!
 But if it isn't entangled with Alice, then what state *does* Bob have?
 This is where our next principle comes in: information is neither created nor destroyed.
-At first sigh, this seems false, since every time we observe the system, we seem to destroy information and replace it with something else:
+At first sight, this seems false, since every time we observe the system, we seem to destroy information and replace it with something else:
 $$